fenago/tableau-server/md/sites/Permissions - Tableau.md

 workbook-level permissions will not be applied if navigational sheet tabs are hidden.

-It is possible to have the [View]{.uicontrol} capability for a view without the [View]{.uicontrol} capability for the workbook or project that contain it.
+It is possible to have the [View] capability for a view without the [View] capability for the workbook or project that contain it.
 In these instances, a user may be able to see the project and workbook name when looking at the view, such as in the navigational breadcrumb.
 This is expected and accepted behavior.